Relaxation in one-dimensional tropical sandpile: Stabilization

-In the rest of this note, we assume that $H$ is {\bf finite}, i.e. $F$ is the restriction to $\Omega$ of a tropical polynomial vanishing on $\partial\Omega$.
+In the rest of this note, we assume that $H$ is {\it finite}, i.e., $F$ is the restriction to $\Omega$ of a tropical polynomial vanishing on $\partial\Omega$.
 We call such $F$ an $\Omega$-tropical polynomial.

-One can restore $F$ from $H$ and $\mu.$ However, not every finite collection of points with multiplicities is defined by an $\Omega$-tropical polynomial.
-Indeed, performing twice an indefinite integration of the right-hand side of (2) we get a two-dimensional space of functions of the form $F_{\alpha,\beta}(x)=f(x)+\alpha x+\beta,$ where $f$ is a piecewise linear function with integral slopes and $\alpha,\beta$ are any real numbers.
+One can restore $F$ from $H$ and $\mu$ (note that there is no constant and linear term ambiguity since $F$ has to vanish at the boundary of the interval $\Omega$).
+However, not every finite collection of points with multiplicities is defined by an $\Omega$-tropical polynomial.
+Indeed, performing twice an indefinite integration of the right-hand side of (2), we get a two-dimensional space of functions of the form $F_{\alpha,\beta}(x)=f(x)+\alpha x+\beta,$ where $f$ is a piece-wise linear function with integral slopes and $\alpha,\beta$ are any real numbers.
 There is a unique choice of $\alpha$ and $\beta$ such that $F=F_{\alpha,\beta}$ vanishes on $\partial\Omega.$ Unless $\alpha$ is an integer, $F$ fails to be an $\Omega$-tropical polynomial.
 We will use the following criterion.